UnicornnGrg/AppliedMachineLearning/README.md

 # AppliedMachineLearning

-Welcome to our apllied machine learning
+Welcome to our applied machine learning hahah